Electricity, Magnetism, & Electromagnetism Tutorial

 What Is an Electric Current?

 Charged particles are at the basis of all electricity.
 Static electricity is a phenomenon caused by electric charges at rest.
 In this section, you will study what happens when charged particles start moving collectively.
-In this section, we will discuss electrons as carriers of charge, but other types of particles can also carry charge.
+We will discuss electrons as carriers of charge, but other types of particles can also carry charge.
 See the Technical Note: Direction of Electric Current for more details.

 Certain materials have some loosely held electrons, which can escape from one atom and move around easily between other atoms.
 We call these electrons free electrons.
 Materials with a lot of free electrons are called conductors.
 They conduct electricity well.
 Most metals are good conductors.